jrpespinas/jrpespinas/README.md

 ### Hi, I'm Bogs! 👋

 I am **Software Engineer** who is currently working at GCash as a Lead MLOps Engineer.
-He formerly worked at Kumu, Demand Science, and Senti AI.
+I formerly worked at Kumu, Demand Science, and Senti AI.

 I graduated **Cum Laude** with a Bachelor of Science degree in Information Technology from Ateneo de Naga University--taking courses such as Machine Learning, Human-Computer Interaction, and Web Development